JustTemmie/steam-presence/README.md

 also yes this is very dumb you're right lmao

+if you're interested in something similar for nintendo switch, check out <a href="https://github.com/MCMi460/NSO-RPC">this repo</a>

 ## Setup
 create a file named `config.json` in the same directory as this file and fill it in accordingly.